bigmlcom/bigmler/docs/index.rst

 ``normal`` and includes confidence information).
 You can also set it to ``full`` if you prefer the result to be presented as a row with your test input data followed by the corresponding prediction.
-To include a headers row in the prediction file you can set ``--prediction-header`` and, for the ``--prediction-info full`` option, if you want to include only a subset of the fields in your test file you can select them by setting ``--prediction-fields`` to a comma-separated list of them.
+To include a headers row in the prediction file you can set ``--prediction-header``.
+For both the ``--prediction-info full`` and ``--prediction-info brief`` options, if you want to include a subset of the fields in your test file you can select them by setting ``--prediction-fields`` to a comma-separated list of them.
 Then::

     bigmler --train data/iris.csv --test data/test_iris.csv \